oggy-250413-2/UhOh/README.md

 # Uh oh...
-A malware that will kill your system instantly
+A malware that will kill your system instantly.

 Built on the core of SystemMELTDOWN